|

 Our Mt Kenya Guides and Porters will help you in sorting the gears.

-ABOUT MT KENYA
+MT KENYA

-Mount Kenya is the country's highest
+Mount Kenya

-mountain.
-Straddling the equator, it's icy summit reaches to 5,199 m.
+is the country's highest mountain.
+Straddling the equator, it's icy summit

-The National Park consists of all areas above 3,200 m.
-The mountain actually
+reaches to 5,199 m.
+The National Park consists of all areas above 3,200

-consists of three distinct zones: the volcanic peak zone, with its endless
+m.
+The mountain actually consists of three distinct zones: the volcanic

-glaciers and snowfields; the alpine zone, with its distinctive giant vegetation
+peak zone, with its endless glaciers and snowfields; the alpine zone,

-such as groundsels; and the lower slopes, with their thick forest and
+slopes, with their thick forest and bamboo vegetation.

 Mount Kenya has always attracted curious hikers and adventurers, including